 2. Local market analysis is critical

-The CMA’s analysis operates at a local level, often focusing on specific towns or postcode clusters.
+As set out above, when looking at these Markets the CMA considers the impact on competition at a local level, often focusing on specific towns or postcode clusters.

 A transaction that appears unproblematic on a national basis may give rise to significant concerns in a small number of local areas.
+Competition analysis must be undertaken early and should form part of initial commercial decision-making.

 3. Transaction structure does not eliminate risk